Silvi887/Silvi887/README.md

 ### Hi there 👋
 My name is Silviya Minova from Sofiya.
 <br/>
-🌱 I’m currently learning Programming Basics with C# in Software University.
+🌱 I’m currently learning  C# in Software University.
 <!--
 **Silvi887/Silvi887** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.